dansilvaUT/BRCC-Take-Home/README.md

 Most of what needs to be changed in the project is labeled with a `TODO`.
 You shouldn't have to spend too much time (if any) setting up configs.
 All of your work should be done in the UI and Apollo.

 ### Step 2:
 You also will create a new About page that will have two or three sentences explaining how you approached the project.
 (This can be very basic and doesn't require styling, we just want to see a new route created in Next.js and read briefly about the project).
-Currently this project uses `pages` directory, but feel free to refactor it to use the `app` directory if you'd like.
-Completely up to you.

 Make sure to finish the acceptance criteria first before moving on to any bonus points.